rethinkdb/rethinkdb-rs/api/javascript/control-structures/default.md

 }).run(conn, callback)
 ```

-Another way to do the same query is to use `hasFields`.
+Another way to do the same query is to use [hasFields](/api/javascript/has_fields/).

 ```js
 r.table("users").filter( function(user) {